Join us as a Reviewer

 - The reviewer should notify the editor and excuse himself from the process if he/she feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible.

-- Treat every manuscript received for review as confidential documents.
+- Treat every manuscript received for review as a confidential document.
 They must not be shown to or discussed with others unless authorized by the editor.
 Under double-blind review, the identity of the reviewers and the authors are hidden from each other.

 - Conduct reviews objectively without any personal criticism of the author.
 The reviewer should express their views about the article clearly with supporting arguments.